hiveeyes/beradio/doc/source/development/backlog.rst

     - [x] Send ping messages each 5 minutes?
     - [x] Get rid of ``topic='beradio'`` and ``topic='hiveeyes'``
     - [o] Collect and log globally unhandled exceptions
-    - [o] Make self-contained: Either more args from .json config, or from cmdline or env vars!?
+    - [o] Make self-contained: Either more args from .json config, or from cmdline or env vars?
     - [o] Make nanosecond timestamp in JSON MQTT message optional?
     - [o] Upgrade to pyserial-3.4?
     - [o] Should we stop on ``ERROR: Connection to MQTT broker failed``?